welbesw/CoreAudioMixer/README.md

 ![Mixer Screen Shot](/images/mixer-screen-shot-1.png)

 The interface for the app is simple.
 Select an implementation type via the segmented control at the top.
-Press "Play" and then adjust the volume on the individual tracks via the UISwitch sliders.
+Press "Play" and then adjust the volume on the individual tracks via the sliders.
 Playback can be stopped and started via the "Play/Stop" button.
 The output volume level is shown as a percentage.
 The guitar is output to the left channel and the drums are output to the right channel.

 ##Source##

 The implementation of CoreAudio calls is contained in two separate manager classes: CoreAudioManager and AudioEngineManager.

-CoreAudioManager is an implementation using the AudioToolbox API directly and at a lower level than the AudioEngineManager.
-The AudioEngineManager implements Apple's newer AVAudioEngine API.
+* CoreAudioManager : AudioToolbox API (lower level API)
+* AudioEngineManager : AVAudioEngine implementation

 CoreAudioManager contains the CoreAudio calls in a simple Objective-C class that encapsulates the C and Objective-C calls into the CoreAudio frameworks.
 This allows the UI elements to simply call into the Objective-C class as needed.
 I have implemented the UIViewController and other UI related code in Swift, but Objective-C could have just as easily been used for these classes.